Don’t want to buy every Copic re-inker?

-As a rough guide, you can send up to 35 sketch or 45 Ciao markers in a 500g Australia Post satchel.
+As a rough guide, you can send roughly 50 sketch or 60 Ciao markers in a small Australia Post satchel.
 I recommend wrapping them in bubble wrap, because we don’t want any cracked lids or busted barrels in the post!

 Also note … the markers returning to you will be heavier, because now they are full of ink.
 Those little barrels of ink sure do add up!

 During the year I head to various craft shows and pop culture conventions around Sydney.
 If you’re going to be there, I’d be happy to meet up or visit you at your stand, and grab your dry markers & order form on the day.
 That will save you post one way, and it’s always a pleasure to meet a fellow Copic enthusiast!
 Keep an eye on my email newsletters and various social media hang-outs for which show I’ll be visiting next … plus I’ll endeavour to put a notice on this page as well.
-If you’re local to me on the NSW Central Coast, I’m happy for you to drop off and pick up markers when I’m teaching classes in Gosford.
+If you’re local to me on the NSW Central Coast, I’m happy for you to drop off and pick up markers.
 Just message me to set up a time and date.

 Did you know …?